-#4 – Keep it Organized
+5. Keep it Organized

 When you find a key piece of research, file it so you can track it down later.
 Whether you do this with a virtual folder on your laptop, an actual folder in your desk, or with a tool like Evernote or Scrivener, the idea is the same.
 You need to compile all your resources together in one place so you can find it later.

 Organization now will make adding research to your manuscript later easier and quicker.
 When your draft is done, you can put your hands on your resources right away.

-#5 – Red Text Marks the Spot
+6. Red Text Marks the Spot

 If you’re humming along in your draft and hit the crossroads of a quote or stat, switch your text color to red to highlight that you need to come back.
 Red text marks the spot that needs later attention and you can keep drafting.

 Of course if you used the “TK” tip above you don’t need this step, because then you can just use ‘Control F’ to find where you placed TK in your draft.
 However, the red text will give you a visual STOP so you know this is an area that needs more research just by looking at it.
 Call it extra insurance so you don’t miss anything.

-#6 – Hired Guns
+7. Hired Guns

 There’s no shame in outsourcing your research needs.
 For the most cost-effective resource, consider an intern.
 Or, if you need to hire a pro, look to Upwork to find a good researcher—be sure to check ratings and consider giving applicants a short test to make sure they’re up for the task.

-#7 – Add it All In
+8. Add it All In

 Batching your work is a trick of the productive.
 By segmenting what you need to get done, you maintain focus without the need to switch from unrelated task to unrelated task.
 When your first draft is finished, return to the designated areas that required research, which you marked with “TK” or red text.
 Fill in these gaps and add in all your research at once.